Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

   }
 ```
 # Conclusion
 The best way to understand data structures is through practice.
-Now that you have understood the basics, try writing the code snippets or look for leetcode problems and solve.
+After understanding the basics, try writing the code snippets or look for leetcode problems and solve.